Keye van der Vuurst

-Keye van der Vuurst de Vries (born 29 December 2001) is a Dutch basketball player for ONVO Büyükçekmece of the Basketbol Süper Ligi (BSL), on loan from Joventut Badalona of the Spanish Liga ACB.
-He is the youngest player to ever play in the Netherlands national basketball team, as he made his debut at age 16.
+Keye van der Vuurst de Vries (born 29 December 2001) is a Dutch professional basketball player for Esenler Erokspor of the Turkish Basketbol Süper Ligi (BSL).
+He played in the youth academy and senior team of Oostende, and is a five-time Belgian League champion and one time Finals MVP with the team.
+He is the youngest player to ever play in the Netherlands national basketball team, making his debut at age 16.

-He played in the youth academy and senior team of Oostende, and is a five-time Belgian League champion and one time Finals MVP with them.

 Early life and career

 Throughout his childhood, Van der Vuurst de Vries played with the amateur team Lokomotief, in his hometown Rijswijk.
 In 2017, he signed with Belgian club BC Oostende, where he played for the youth teams as well for Duva Fruit.

 Professional career

 Van der Vuurst de Vries made his debut with BC Oostende in the 2018–19 Pro Basketball League season.
 For the following 2019–20 season, he was given a permanent spot on Oostende's roster.
 He won three consecutive Pro Basketball League championships with Oostende.
 On 27 May 2022, he won his fourth consecutive Belgian championship and was named the Finals MVP after averaging 9 points and 7.8 assists in the series against Kangoeroes.

-On April 26, 2022, he declared for the 2022 NBA draft.
+On 26 April 2022, he declared for the 2022 NBA draft.

-On May 27, 2024, he signed with Joventut Badalona of the Spanish Liga ACB.
-On December 9, 2024, Van der Vuurst de Vries was sent on loan to Força Lleida CE for the remainder of the 2024–25 season.
+On 27 May 2024, he signed with Joventut Badalona of the Spanish Liga ACB.
+On 9 December 2024, Van der Vuurst de Vries was sent on loan to Força Lleida CE for the remainder of the 2024–25 season.

-On September 3, 2025, he was sent to loan to Büyükçekmece Basketbol of the Basketbol Süper Ligi (BSL).
+On 3 September 2025, he was sent to loan to Büyükçekmece Basketbol of the Basketbol Süper Ligi (BSL).

+On September 10, 2026, he signed with Esenler Erokspor of the Basketbol Süper Ligi (BSL).